edistyping/favoriteshirts-frontend/README.md

 # TO DO
     - Fix this
-        - { user } data being returned from backend is different for Sign In vs Validate => This causes error when posting Comment.
-(I think it works for one right now) => Regardless, why is postRequest in api.js failing? token should still be correct

         - Fix Favorites too
+            - Review

+        - Post needs update
+            - Mark Required fields and/or update Database requirement

-        - Error when second (id 3) item is clicked
+        - Issue with second product images (id 3) item when it's clicked
-            - Issue: ImageUrls having a valid image i think, not empty array

-        Q. Should the app reload after User signs in (not validate but sign in button)?
-            - Just window.reload().
-JWT will be used to validate and re-sign in again
+        - Implement window.location.reload() when a user sign in.

 # HOW TO MONETIZE?
     - Donation (please help me)